Azure/azure-cli/doc/track_2_migration_guidance.md

 # Track 2 Migration Guidance

 Azure CLI is built upon Azure Python SDK.
 Recently Azure Python SDK announced next generation product.
 It is named Track 2 SDK.
 The old version of SDK is named Track 1.
 It claims that it has great advantages than Track 1 SDK.
 It is not compatible with Track 1 SDK.
 Azure CLI developers need to spend considerable time and do some work to migrate from Track 1 SDK to Track 2 SDK.
+Let's see an example of Track 2 SDK. [azure-mgmt-compute 17.0.0b1](https://pypi.org/project/azure-mgmt-compute/17.0.0b1/) introduces important breaking changes and important new features like unified authentication and asynchronous programming.

 This document summarizes typical issues and solutions when adopting Track 2 SDK in Azure CLI.
 Below is a list of typical issues.

 1. Long running operation function name change
 2. Property name change
 3. Class name change